come-maiz/tangamandapio/posts/crowdsales-and-multiple-inheritance.md

 ```

 It doesn't matter how you order the parents, all the conditions will be
 checked always.
-But, take this with a grain of salt.
+But take this with a grain of salt.
 All the conditions will be
 checked, but the order will be different.
 This can have different side-effects
 on Solidity, as some paths will execute statements that other paths won't, and
 it could lead an attacker to find a specific path that is vulnerable.
 Also, if